popgenmethods/ldpop/README.md

 # ldpop
 ldpop is a program for computing two-locus likelihoods under the coalescent with recombination, with variable population size.

-It produces lookup tables that can be used by LDhat/LDhelmet to estimate recombination maps. ldpop also provides utilities for efficient posterior sampling of two-locus ARGs.
+ldpop produces lookup tables that can be used by ldhat/ldhelmet to estimate recombination maps. ldpop also provides utilities for efficient posterior sampling of two-locus ARGs.

 ## Installation and Dependencies